-Pg.
-4. Dreams of Empire: colonialism, dictatorship, and Fascism in Lusophone culture, with special reference to the following:

-(i) Nationhood; (ii) Religion; (iii) Dictatorship; (iv) Identity, self, and other; (v) The political family.
+- Pg.
+4. Self, family, nation, and Empire in Lusophone culture, with special reference to the following: - (i) Religion; (ii) Dictatorship; (iii) Race and Empire; (iv) Identity, self, and other; (v) The political family.

 Candidates will be required to answer three questions relating to three different topics in the examination.